How to Become Self Empowered

 - How to not fear your own power

-How to Cultivate Empowerment in Your Life
+How to Become Self Empowered in Your Life

-Becoming a fully empowered person is a process, not an event.
+Becoming a fully self empowered person is a process, not an event.
 For most people, achieving this type of confidence and growth is acquired over months, even years of dedicated personal growth work.
 However, Teena shares many different strategies you can start using right now, to build your self awareness mindfully, treat yourself with compassion and respect, trust yourself, and start strengthening your feelings of empowerment.
 I hope her wisdom gives you insight into how to begin cultivating empowerment in your life.

 Additionally, we discussed a number of resources on today’s show.
 Here are links to learn more: